Anders Kronborg

-Anders Kronborg (born 18 March 1982 in Esbjerg) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
+Anders Kronborg (born 18 March 1982) is a Danish politician, who is a member of the Folketing for the Social Democrats political party.
 He was elected into parliament in the 2019 Danish general election.

 Political career

 Kronborg sat in the municipal council of Esbjerg Municipality from 2005 to 2017.
 He was elected into parliament in the 2019 election, where he received 8,607 personal votes.